-- 1.1 The purpose of this report is to provide the Council with an overview of key legislation that you need to be aware of and have an understanding of in your role as an elected member. - 1.2 This issue arises from a legislative requirement to ensure that at the inaugural Council meeting elected members are aware of the statutory framework that they will operate in. - 1.3 The Council is required to give effect to the purpose of local government as prescribed by section 10 of the Local Government Act 2002.
-That purpose is: - (e) To enable democratic local decision-making and action, by and on behalf of, communities; and - (f) To meet the current and future needs of communities for good-quality local infrastructure, local public services, and performance of regulatory functions in a way that is most cost-effective for households and businesses. - 1.4 Council seeks to meet this obligation and the achievement of the district vision set out in the Long Term Plan 2012-22.
-The matters raised in this report relate to those elements of the vision identified in the following table.

-1.5 This report concludes by recommending that Council receives this report.
+- 1.1 The purpose of this report is to provide the Council with an overview of key legislation that you need to be aware of and have an understanding of in your role as an elected member. - 1.2 This issue arises from a legislative requirement to ensure that at the inaugural Council meeting elected members are aware of the statutory framework that they will operate in. - 1.3 Council seeks to meet its obligations under the Local Government Act 2002 and the achievement of the District Vision adopted by Council as part of the Long Term Plan 2015-25.
+These are stated on Page 2 of this agenda. - 1.4 This report concludes by recommending that Council receives this report.